Updated 20th April 2018

-At Women’s Aid we will only collect, process and store information about you that you have willingly provided.
+Women’s Aid Federation of England will only collect, process and store information about you that you have willingly provided.
 We aim to be open about collecting this information and clear about what we will use it for.
-You do not need to give us any information to use our website, although as a result of your use of the website we may collect cookies and other related information.

 We will process your personal data on the basis of your consent and/or our legitimate interests (which include the administration and improvement of our websites, the provision of information about our services, campaigns and fundraising activities, management of relationships with our volunteers, donors and other supporters and for compliance with applicable laws, rules and regulations).